-In the table below loans to customers of high grade are those having a minimal level of credit risk, normally very well collateralized (cash collateral or state guarantee).
+In the table below loans to customers of high grade are those having a minimal level of credit risk, i.e. very well collateralized (cash collateral or state guarantee).
 Other borrowers with good financial position and good debt service are included in the standard grade.
 Sub-standard grade comprises not past due loans below standard grade but not individually impaired.
+For banks and securities the Group determines allocation to grades depending on ratings given by international rating agencies.